jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 From 2012 - 2014, I was also a student assistant (part-time) at the chair of Cooperative Systems for the courses Operating Systems, Distributed Systems, and Computational Geometry.
 In the years 2020 - 2022, I was a research assistant (part-time) at the chair of Databases for New Applications and maintained the SECONDO database kernel.

+For more information, see my profile at [LinkedIn](https://www.linkedin.com/in/jnidzwetzki).

 # My Interests

 * Database systems